-Massachusetts General Hospital Imaging provides RFA (radiofrequency ablation), a minimally invasive, image-guided treatment for some types of cancer, on the Mass General main campus in Boston.
-Performed by specially trained radiologists using real-time image guidance, interventional-radiology procedures such as RFA often require smaller incisions, have fewer risks of complication, and take less recovery time than traditional surgery.
+Massachusetts General Hospital Imaging provides image-guided ablation, a minimally invasive, treatment for some types of cancer, on the Mass General main campus in Boston.
+Performed by specially trained radiologists using real-time image guidance, interventional-radiology procedures such as image-guided ablation often require smaller incisions, have fewer risks of complication, and take less recovery time than traditional surgery.

-Radiofrequency ablation (RFA) is a procedure that destroys tumor cells by heating them using a needle electrode and high-frequency electrical currents.
+Image-guided ablation is a procedure that destroys tumor cells with either extreme heat (radiofrequency and microwave ablation) or extreme cold (cryoablation).
+Energy is delivered through the skin with a needle.
 Ultrasound or CT imaging may be used to help the radiologist guide the needle into the tumor.

-Over the last few years, developments in tumor ablation have allowed large volume tissue ablation to be performed safely on selected patients.
-While other minimally invasive methods of tumor ablation have been used, at this point in time, RFA has been the most commonly used method.
+Over the last few years, developments in tumor ablation have allowed large volume tissue ablation to be performed safely on select patients.

-Radiofrequency ablation can be a viable and effective treatment option for patients who wish to avoid conventional surgery or are too ill to undergo surgery.
-RFA can be an appropriate treatment for cancer of the liver, kidney, lung, and bones, depending on the specifics of each case.
-RFA may also be used to reduce the size of a tumor so that it can be more easily eliminated by conventional treatment (chemotherapy or radiation) or to provide relief when a tumor invades the chest wall and causes pain.
+Image-guided ablation can be a viable and effective treatment option for patients who wish to avoid conventional surgery or are too ill to undergo surgery.
+Image-guided ablation can be an appropriate treatment for cancer of the liver, kidney, lung, and bones, depending on the specifics of each case.
+Image-guided ablation may also be used to reduce the size of a tumor so that it can be more easily eliminated by conventional treatment (chemotherapy or radiation) or to provide relief when a tumor invades the chest wall and causes pain.